 India is emerging as a power on the world stage, and yet poverty is a significant problem across the country.
 Figures from 2016Citation show that over 50% of India’s wealth is owned by just 1% of the population.
 For India’s poorest people, life is very tough.
 Actual numbers are endlessly disputed, but probably around a quarter of the population – an estimated 300 million people – still live below an extremely low poverty line.

-What are the challenges?
+What are the challenges for India?

 Grinding poverty and illiteracy.
 Hunger.
 Limited job opportunities.
 Lack of access to health care, good sanitation and clean water… and more.
-A recent studyCitation of poverty in Kolkata’s slums showed households with children suffered significantly higher levels of deprivation than those without children, putting children at particular risk
+A recent studyCitation of poverty in Kolkata’s slums showed households with children suffered significantly higher levels of deprivation than those without children, putting children at particular risk.

+We know that education for India’s poorest children is the best way to lift them out of poverty.
 Calcutta Emmanuel School (CES) is an English-medium school with a reputation for academic excellence.
 Admission is reserved for the poorest children of Kolkata’s slums, and there are no fees.
 Students receive a free meal at lunchtimes, uniforms and shoes, and a free annual health check.

 Global Care sponsors more than 70 children at CES, helping them access a top-quality education, and all the life opportunities which education brings to a child and their wider family.

 The school’s vision is to create ‘a transformed community of underprivileged and marginalised children, who, in turn, will bring about change and development in their own communities’.
 For almost 30 years our partners at CES have seen this transformation take place, again and again.